 For certain local taxes such as construction and urban canon, tax allowances could be determined at the local level.
 These tax allowances would depend on each local authority, and should be negotiated on a case-by-case basis.

-New taxes on electricity generation
+Taxes on electricity generation

-- electricity generation
+- Tax on electricity generation.

-- nuclear raw and radioactive waste
+- Tax on spent nuclear raw and radioactive waste.

-- nuclear raw and radioactive waste storage
+- Tax on spent nuclear raw and radioactive waste storage.

 Law 15/2012 has also established that the electrical energy attributable to the use of fuels in facilities that use any of the non-consumable renewable energies as primary energy shall not be subject to a premium-based economic regulation.
 This affects solar-thermal installations in particular.